PaddlePaddle/PaddleFleetX/README.md

 ## Features

-[PaddleFleetX](https://github.com/PaddlePaddle/PaddleFleetX) is an open source repo for ...
+[PaddleFleetX](https://github.com/PaddlePaddle/PaddleFleetX) is an end-to-end toolset to train and deploy large models efficiently.

 TODO: A GIF showing the tasks supported by PaddleFleetX.